-- 3.1 Shares Available for Awards.
-Subject to the adjustments described in Section 3 herein, the maximum number of shares of Stock reserved for the grant of Awards under the Plan shall be 2,785,000, less one (1) share for every one (1) share that was subject to an option or stock appreciation right granted after December 31, 2015 under any Prior Plan and 1.25 shares for every one (1) share that was subject to an award other than an option or stock appreciation right granted after December 31, 2015 under any Prior Plan.
-Any shares of Stock that are subject to Options or SARs shall be counted against this limit as one (1) share for every one (1) share granted, and any shares of Stock that are subject to Awards other than Options or SARs shall be counted against this limit as 1.25 shares for every one (1) share granted.
-After the Effective Date of the Plan (as provided in Section 1.2), no awards may be granted under any Prior Plan. - 3.2 Forfeited, Cancelled and Expired Awards.
-Awards granted under the Plan, and awards outstanding after December 31, 2015 under any Prior Plan, that are forfeited, expire or are canceled or settled without issuance of Stock shall not count against the maximum number of shares that may be issued under the Plan as set forth in Section 3.1 and shall be available for future Awards under the Plan.
-Any Stock that again becomes available for Awards under the Plan pursuant to this Section 3.2 shall be added as (i) one (1) share for every one (1) share subject to Options or SARs granted under the Plan or options or stock appreciation rights granted under the Plan or awards other than options or stock appreciation rights granted under the Plan or awards other than options or stock appreciation rights granted under the Plan or
+3.1 Shares Available for Awards.
+Subject to the adjustments described in Section 3 herein, the maximum number of shares of Stock reserved for the grant of Awards under the Plan shall be 1,280,000, less one (1) share for every one (1) share that was subject to an option or stock appreciation right granted after March 31, 2017 under any Prior Plan and 1.15 shares for every one (1) share that was subject to an award other than an option or stock appreciation right granted after March 31, 2017 under any Prior Plan and 1.15 shares for every one (1) share that was subject to Options or SARs shall be counted against this limit as one (1) share for every one (1) share granted, and any shares of Stock that are subject to Awards other than Options or SARs shall be counted against this limit as 1.15 shares for every one (1) share granted.
+After the Effective Date of the Plan (as provided in Section 1.2), no awards may be granted under any Prior Plan.